 January 31: The deadline for the Controller of Budget to release the 2nd quarter budget implementation reports.
 The reports are for both the national and the county governments.
 The office of CoB should table the reports before Parliament and then make them public.

-February 15: The national government publishes its 2nd quarter budget implementation report for the period of 1st October to 31st December.
+February 15: The national government publishes its 2nd quarter budget implementation report for the period from 1st October to 31st December.
 It should table the report before the National Assembly and then make it public.

 February 15: The National Treasury submits four crucial documents to parliament on this date.
 These are the: